 Just because someone has leadership skills does not necessarily mean that they want to become a leader in the organization.
 Hence, it is important that leaders are able to evaluate someone’s investment in the company’s future.
 High potential leaders will express high interest in company goals.
 For example, does the employee proactively contribute good ideas and propose new strategies for improving the workplace or business strategy?
 While all employers should investing in the development of ALL their employees, they should also be able to recognize the high-potentials in the leadership pipeline.

 Reward employees for jobs well done to encourage specific behaviors.
-Acknowledgment can also increase employee retention and increase employee motivation (check out our article on the 3 important benefits of employee recognition for more details).
-A simple 'thank-you' can go a long way in how an employee views their manager but also the company in general.
+Acknowledgment can also increase employee retention and increase employee motivation.
+A simple ‘thank-you’ can go a long way in how an employee views their manager but also the company in general.

 What programs do you have in place to identify the future leaders in your organization?